 When you open General options, the selections you make under Conversation window determine how text and emoticons are going to appear in your instant messages, whether or not your conversations will all appear in a single window, and whether Lync will preserve your conversation display between sessions.

 To show emoticons in instant messages, select the Show emoticons in messages check box.
 To display the typographical equivalents instead of emoticons, clear the check box.

 To change the default font size, style, and color of the instant messages you send, click the Change Font button, and make your selections on the dialog box.
 To apply those font preferences to the instant messages you receive, select the Apply settings to incoming messages check box.

-Skype for Business (Lync)’s tabbed conversations display option lets you keep track of several IM conversations at the same time.
+Lync’s tabbed conversations display option lets you keep track of several IM conversations at the same time.
 When you have more than one active conversation, you’ll see a tab for each one in the upper-left corner of the conversation window.
 Just click the tabs to move back and forth among conversations.

 To enable tabbed conversations, select the Enable tabbed conversations check box.

 To limit the display of each tabbed conversation to one line, select the Make tabs one line only check box.

 To have Lync remember which conversations are in the tabbed display whenever you sign out and automatically reinstate that display the next time you sign in, select the check box labeled Reopen my conversations when I sign in to Lync.

 Select options to help improve Lync